 Graduate certificate programs

 Each year, several SNRE students decide to take advantage of the University of Michigan's variety of quality academic programs and interdisciplinary resources to pursue a graduate certificate.
 These programs allow the student to design a course of study that integrates each of his or her fields of interest.
-The school administers Industrial Ecology, Spatial Analysis and Environmental Justice graduate certificate programs.
+The school administers Industrial Ecology, Spatial Analysis, Sustainability and Environmental Justice graduate certificate programs.

 All certificate programs can be pursued by current University of Michigan graduate students in conjunction with a degree-seeking program, or anyone who has earned a University of Michigan post-baccalaureate degree within the previous five years.